Coherence thermometry using multipartite quantum systems: States subjected to non-Markov Dephasing Noise

 where

-The $W\overline{W}$ state is particularly suitable for investigating coherence and correlations since it exhibits quantum coherence at single-qubit, bipartite, and tripartite levels, along with nontrivial bipartite and tripartite correlations.
+The $\vert W\overline{W} \rangle$ state is particularly suitable for investigating coherence and correlations since it exhibits quantum coherence at single-qubit, bipartite, and tripartite levels, along with nontrivial bipartite and tripartite correlations.
 Thus, it serves as an effective platform for analyzing how quantum correlations are distributed across different subsystems.
-It is worth noting that the $GHZ$, $W$, and $W\overline{W}$ states are symmetric under permutation of qubits.
+It is worth noting that the $\vert GHZ \rangle$, $\vert W \rangle$, and $\vert W\overline{W} \rangle$ states are symmetric under permutation of qubits.
 Therefore, the entanglement properties of their reduced bipartite states remain invariant regardless of which qubit experiences decoherence.\\

-The $Star$ state is somewhat different from the rest.
+The $\vert Star \rangle$ state is somewhat different from the rest.
 This state is asymmetric in nature and displays an uneven distribution of correlations.
-The $Star$ state is defined as
+The $\vert Star \rangle$ state is defined as

-Similar to the $W\overline{W}$ state, the $Star$ state also possesses coherence and correlations at all hierarchical levels.
-However, due to its asymmetric structure, it consists of two distinct types of qubits, (i) two peripheral qubits (the first and second) and (ii) one central qubit (the third).
-If the central qubit is traced out, the remaining two qubits become separable.
-Conversely, tracing out the two peripheral qubits leaves residual entanglement in the reduced state. \\
+Similar to the $\vert W\overline{W} \rangle$ state, the $\vert Star \rangle$ state also possesses coherence and correlations at all hierarchical levels.
+However, due to its asymmetric structure, it consists of two distinct types of qubits: (i) two peripheral qubits (the first and second) and (ii) one central qubit (the third).
+Consequently, the reduced states obtained by tracing out different qubits exhibit distinct correlation properties.
+In particular, tracing out the central qubit leaves the remaining two peripheral qubits in a separable state, highlighting the asymmetric distribution of quantum coherence and correlations within the $\vert Star \rangle$ state.
 We examine these four tripartite pure states defined above and investigate the evolution of their coherence under dephasing dynamics and subjected to finite temperature reservoir.